wp-plugins/official-statcounter-plugin-for-wordpress/readme.txt

 * Added ability to view StatCounter Stats from within the Wordpress Admin.

 == Upgrade Notice ==

+= 1.6.3 =
+Bug fix to prevent user entry of whitespace characters for Project ID and Security Code

 = 1.6.2 =
 Upgrade to allow for fully functioning PayPal upgrade options.